Previous work

 Structure-based sequence alignment of the N-terminal domain of TM0182 (orange) with the flavodoxin-like cobalamin-binding protein from D. hafniense (PDB code 4JGI; green) and the (βα) 8 -barrel class I KDPG aldolase from T. maritima (PDB code 1WA3, blue).
 The (βα) 2 fragment with the higher identity and similarity is colored in the alignment as well as in the structural models (depicted as a cartoon), whereas the rest is in gray.
 Capital letters denote structurally aligned residues, | highlights identical residues, and + highlights similar residues.
 Figure and caption taken from reference [2]

-These results support the vision that protein folds share a common ancestry and that sequence similarity searches such as the one in this work are useful tools to identify sub-domain sized fragments that, mimicking nature, can serve as building blocks.
+These results support the vision that protein folds share a common ancestry and that sequence similarity searches such as the one in this work are useful tools to identify sub-domain sized fragments that, mimicking Nature, can serve as building blocks.
 We extended the previous search between the TIM-barrel and flavodoxin folds to a global search of the protein sequence space and stored here in FUZZLE.
 You can get detailed information on how the database was built here.

 References